Five Core Elements of a Healthy Marriage

 • Modeling: Let’s suppose your heart desires to model the life of the Savior consistently.

-If these things are accurate for you—modeling and repenting, the most helpful thing you can do now is do what Christ did: He was a servant, and He dedicated His entire life to serving others.
+If these things are true for you, the most helpful thing you can do now is do what Christ did: Become a servant.
+Christ dedicated His entire life to serving others.
 We see this clearly in Mark 10:45—to serve rather than to be served.
 His purpose for coming to earth was to serve others (Philippians 2:3-11).

 • Would your spouse characterize you as a servant?

-Your answer to those questions will demonstrate if you want to build your life, marriage, and family on the Person and work of Jesus Christ—on the gospel.
-This characteristic means a dad does not come home to chill out, as though that is of first importance (1 Corinthians 15:3).
+Your answer to these questions will demonstrate to others if you want to build your life, marriage, and family on the Person and work of Jesus Christ—on the gospel.
+For example, this quality means a dad does not come home to chill out, as though that is of first importance

-When he comes home from a long day at work, he is ready to serve his family because the dad knows that he was not placed on earth to be served but to serve.
-Dad, you could announce this the next time you arrive home from work.
+(1 Corinthians 15:3).
+When Dad comes home from a long day at work, he is ready to serve his family because this dad knows that he was not placed on earth to be served but to serve.
+Dad, perhaps you could announce this the next time you arrive home from work.
 Open the door, step inside, and report to your family:

 I want you all to know that I am not here for you to serve me.
-I did not drive from work only for you to serve me.
+I did not drive from work, thinking I only wanted you to serve me.
 I am here to serve you.

-That is the attitude and behavior you want to convey to your spouse and family.
+This attitude and behavior is what you want to convey to your spouse and family.
 Why?
-Because that was the attitude and practice of the Savior, and you are a Christ-follower.
-Jesus was “all in” on the “serving thing,” even if it cost Him His life (Luke 22:42).
+Because that was the attitude and behavior of the Savior, the one you follow.
+Jesus was all in on the serving thing, even if it cost Him His life (Luke 22:42).
 Let your family experience your servant’s heart.
 Let them see you model the Savior as you humbly seek to serve them in practical and specific ways.

 • Does anyone in your home out-serve you?
 Why or why not?
 See Romans 12:10.